The Commensal Real-time ASKAP Fast Transient incoherent-sum survey: SCIENTIFIC OUTCOMES OF THE ICS SURVEY

 By virtue of delivering the largest sample of localised FRBs in its era, the CRAFT/ICS survey has provided a great opportunity to understand the demography of FRB host galaxies and the attribution of FRBs to potential progenitor populations.
 Figures \ref{fig:host1} to \ref{fig:host3} show images of the sub sample of our FRB host galaxies observed primarily with the Very Large Telescope (VLT), arranged in increasing redshift.
 Updated photometry for a sub sample of FRBs observed with the VLT is presented in Table \ref{tab:photometry}.
 A plot showing the multi-band photometry as a function of redshift for this sub sample is shown in Figure \ref{fig:photometry}.

 Over the course of the survey, we undertook a series of studies investigating the properties of FRB hosts. \cite{2020ApJ...895L..37B} and \cite{2020ApJ...903..152H} conducted the first demographic studies of FRB host galaxies, finding them to be largely late-type star forming galaxies. \cite{2022AJ....163...69B} extended the analysis to include a larger sample of FRBs and compared the properties of the hosts of apparently one-off FRBs with those of repeating sources.
+The sample size was insufficient to distinguish any difference between the repeating and non-repeating sources.
+Based on the Kolmogorov Smirnov tests reported in \cite{2022AJ....163...69B} (which for many had $P_{\rm KS} \approx 0.25$) , which included a sample of $10$ apparently one-off FRBs and $6$ repeating FRBs, the expected sample size needed to be approximately a factor of approximately two larger for each sub-population to reach $95\%$ confidence and a factor of approximately four larger in each to reach $99.9\%$ confidence assuming the distributions had identical distributions.

-The sample size is insufficient to distinguish any difference between the repeating and non-repeating sources. \cite{2023ApJ...954...80G} undertook detailed modelling of host galaxy spectral energy distributions to assess the star formation histories of nearly all our FRB hosts identified prior to the beginning of 2022.
+\cite{2023ApJ...954...80G} undertook detailed modelling of host galaxy spectral energy distributions to assess the star formation histories of nearly all our FRB hosts identified prior to the beginning of 2022.
 From these studies it is now clear that the host galaxies of one-off bursts are markedly different from that of the first repeating FRB\,20121102A which was found to originate in a metal-poor dwarf galaxy \cite[][]{2017ApJ...834L...7T}.

 The high angular resolution afforded by ASKAP-detected FRBs can exceed that easily obtained on the ground with natural seeing, warranting further follow up with the {\em Hubble Space Telescope} (HST).
 In \cite{2021ApJ...917...75M} we presented the analysis of seven ASKAP localised FRBs (and one localised by the European VLBI Network, EVN), and showed that most of the bursts were located near spiral arm features in their hosts.
 This implies that many FRB sources are associated with active star formation and young stellar populations.
 This was only possible because of the combination of the high precision ASKAP positions and the high resolution HST images. \cite{2023arXiv231201578W} used laser guide star adaptive optics with the Gemini South telescope to undertake a similar assessment of a further five ASKAP FRB host galaxies.
 This provides support for the origin of FRB emission from young neutron stars, with the notable exception of the repeating CHIME FRB source 20200120E which has been localised to a globular cluster in the halo of M81 \cite[][]{2021arXiv210511445K}.